In Bread We Bring You Lord

 Examples

-A solo version, by a professional singer
+Solo by a professional singer in a church service:

-An instrumental version, on keyboard
+An instrumental version, on keyboard:

-Congregation, lead by a small group
+Congregation, lead by a small group:

 Lyrics